ElektraInitiative/libelektra/doc/tutorials/notifications.md

 ## Preface

-**The features described in this document are experimental or not implemented yet.**
+**Not all of the features described in this document are implemented yet.**

 Development state:

  - [x] internalnotification plugin (support for int and callback)
  - [x] notification wrapper (support for int and callback)
+ - [X] transport plugin dbus
  - [ ] transport plugin zeromq
- - [ ] transport plugin dbus
  - [ ] transport plugin redis
  - [ ] internalnotification plugin & notfication wrapper (support for Elektra's basic types)